ajahne/blog/_posts/2019-6-1-get-amazon-machine-instance-id-nodejs.md

     if (dateA > dateB) {
       return 1;
     }
-    //dates are equal
+    // dates are equal
     return 0;
   });

-  //arrange the images by date in descending order images.reverse();
+  // arrange the images by date in descending order images.reverse();
 }